Sophivorus/EasyWiki/README.md

 ## Overview

-EasyWiki is a single PHP class with a very simple architecture:
+EasyWiki is a single PHP class with a very simple architecture and minimal assumptions:

 - **Base methods** are the basic building blocks to interact with the MediaWiki API:
     - `get()` makes a GET request to the API